vannizhang/covid19-trend-map/README.md

 See the License for the specific language governing permissions and limitations under the License.

-A copy of the license is available in the repository's [LICENSE.txt](license.txt) file.
+A copy of the license is available in the repository's [LICENSE](LICENSE) file.